chefkeii/bootcamp-challenge-three/README.md

-# bootcamp-challenge-three
+# bootcamp-challenge-three-JavaScript Challenge: Password Generator
-Module 3 Java Script
+Module 3 Java Script-

 User Story
 AS AN employee with access to sensitive data
 I WANT to randomly generate a password that meets certain criteria